lelandpaul/ringingroom/app/templates/help.md

 1. To enter **Assignment Mode**, click the _Assign bells_ button.
 Note that you cannot ring while in Assignment Mode.
 2. When you first enter Assignment Mode, your own username will be highlighted, indicating that you're ready to assign yourself to a bell.
 You can click other usernames to select and then assign those users instead.
 3. While in Assignment Mode, all of the bells will either show the name of the user currently assigned to them or _(none)_ to indicate that no user is assigned.
 You can click _(none)_ to assign the currently selected user to that bell, or click the _X_ by a name to unassign that bell.
 If you want to quickly remove all users from their bells, click the _Unassign all_ button in the Users display.
-4. Finally, make sure to _Stop assigning_ button in the Users list to exist Assignment Mode.
+4. Finally, make sure to click the _Stop assigning_ button in the Users list to exist Assignment Mode.

+If you are a [host](#host-mode) at the tower, you will an X button to the right of each users' name.
+This button can be used to remove users from a tower.
+If you click this button twice, the user will be redirected to the homepage of Ringing Room.
+(Note that this removal is _temporary_ — nothing prevents the user from immediately re-entering the tower if they so desire.
+This feature is mostly useful for removing names of users who aren't actually present but didn't click the Leave tower button.)

 Note that [Host Mode](#host-mode) affects the operations of some of the Tower Controls; see that section for more details.

 ## External Controllers

 You can use external motion controllers such as [eBells](https://ebells.co.uk) or ActionXLs directly with Ringing Room.
-You should see the _Controllers_ box in the [Tower Controls](#tower-controls) whenever you have your controllers connected; if it doesn't appear, try moving on of the controllers to make it send a signal for Ringing Room to detect.
+You should see the _Controllers_ box in the [Tower Controls](#tower-controls) whenever you have your controllers connected; if it doesn't appear, try moving one of the controllers to make it send a signal for Ringing Room to detect.

 The behavior of the controllers depends on how many controllers you have selected: